amroghoneim/StackOverflow-Yearly-Survey-Analysis/README.md

 - What is the expected median salary?
 - What are the main predictors of salary?

-In addition to understanding best predictors of salary

 ## File Descriptions
 All relevant code and analysis is contained in the notebook above.
 The notebook also contains markdown cells and comments to clearly separate and explain each step.